 Pelargonium species (probably P. sideoides) have been used medicinally by the Hottentots and Zulus of South Africa for hundreds of years for dysentery, coughs, upper respiratory irritations, gastritis, tuberculosis, and other problems.

-Rose geranium oil is an active ingredient in some cosmetic products, like lotions and fragrances.
+Rose geranium oil is an active ingredient in some cosmetic products, like lotions.
 A 2017 review of studies demonstrated that antioxidant properties in rose geranium oil may help reduce the signs of aging.
 It has also demonstrated anti-inflammatory, antimicrobial, antifungal, and antiviral properties.
+Still, clinical studies are lacking to prove its effect.

-Rose geranium essential oil will then contribute to this soap with its medicinal properties as well as its wonderful scent.
 A word of caution: although rose geranium essential oil is safe for most people, it is very potent and may cause reactions to very sensitive skin.
-Again, essential oils are not a base ingredient for soaps, so if you have doubts, you can use a smaller quantity than the one on the recipe, or you can skip it entirely.
+If you plan to make this soap for sensitive skin, or you have allergy to this essential oil, you can use a smaller quantity than the one on the recipe, or skip it entirely.
+Unscented olive oil soap still smells great :).

 French Pink Clay

-French pink clay is the mildest of all the clays and works well for normal, sensitive and mature skin types.
-In this soap, it works as a natural colorant, helps with its mild cleansing properties, and works as a “scent fixer”.
+French pink clay is one of the mildest of all the clays and works well for normal, sensitive and mature skin types.
+This pink illite clay works as a natural colorant, helps with its mild cleansing properties, and works as a “scent fixer”.

-With rose geranium essential oil and french pink clay, this olive oil soap recipe provides a very gentle cleansing, conditioning and wonderfully scented soap to enjoy at home.
+With rose geranium essential oil, french pink clay, and the mildness and conditioning properties of olive oil, this soap recipe provides a very gentle cleansing, conditioning and wonderfully scented soap to enjoy at home.
+A great alternative to the French Green Clay Soap Recipe if you have oily skin, but more sensitive.

 Find Where to Buy Handmade Pink Clay Soap